-After reviewing these current office planning concepts, now you know why it is more difficult to calculate space requirements for today’s open office environments.
+After reviewing these current office planning concepts, you know why it is more challenging to calculate space requirements for today’s open office environments.
 So, how do you proceed to calculate office space per person requirements?

 Mathematical Space Calculations: An Overview

-As an example, I recently performed a workforce analysis and space calculations for a 100-person organization whose employees displayed a broad range of mobility levels.
-Forty-eight of these 100 employees were highly mobile and could all be accommodated with 15 touchdown stations as calculated in the following work practices table.
+For example, I recently performed a workforce analysis and space calculations for a 100-person organization whose employees displayed a broad range of mobility levels.
+Forty-eight of these 100 employees were highly mobile and could all be accommodated with 15 touchdown stations, as calculated in the following work practices table.
 Here is an explanation of the columns in the table:

-1. Work Practices – the predominant type of work performed by the employee.
+1. Work Practices – the predominant type of work the employee performs.
 These workstyles are determined via a survey, validated through focus groups, and place people into one of several categories: working either individually or collaboratively in a dedicated office, working in small groups or larger teams in multiple locations throughout the office, and working individually or collaboratively away from the office.

 2. % of Typical Work Week – the percent of time employees spend working in a focused or collaborative work practice.

-3. Touchdown Station Ratio – the percentage of a touchdown station required based on the percentage of time spent in a work practice.
+3. Touchdown Station Ratio – the percentage of a touchdown station required based on the time spent in work practice.
 Essentially, this is a sharing ratio for touchdown workstations.

-4. Number of Employees – the number of employees that fall into each work practice by the percentage of time spent in the work practice.
+4. Number of Employees – the number of employees that fall into each work practice by the percentage of time spent there.